The Story Behind These Handmade Authentic Yazma Headscarves

 Turkish headscarves are traditionally called “Yazma”, “Yemeni” or “Oyali Yazma Yemeni” – they are called different names depending on which area of Turkey you are visiting.

 The different colours and designs embroidered around the edges of each Yazma tell a secret story about you and your journey.
 For thousands of years Yazma scarves and their colours have been used to tell a story, to express the emotions of the women who wore them.
 Even the different ways a Yazma was worn would express a different meaning.
 Yazma were used as a way for women to communicate their inner world, their emotions and dreams.
 Each scarf expresses something different and magical – and you get to choose the one that calls to you.
 Every flower on your Yazma has been inspired by the beauty of Mother Nature.
-When I go for my daily walks in the hills beside my home in southern Turkey I am surrounded by thousands of flowers – the colours and scents are incredible – and it's these flowers that have inspired my unique embroidered designs.
+When I go for my daily walks in the hills beside my home in southern Turkey I am surrounded by thousands of flowers – the colours and scents are incredible – and it's these flowers that have inspired me to create these unique Yazma designs.

 The only thing that each Yazma will have in common will be the sunflower embroidery (representing the duality of the sun and moon) which has been placed on each of the four corners.
 These sunflowers have two meanings, firstly, they are my signature – a piece of love that I send from me to you – wherever you are in the world.
-Secondly, these sunflowers link you to all your sisters around the world who are also wearing my Sunflower Tribe Yazma.
+Secondly, these sunflowers link you to all your sisters around the world who are also wearing our Sunflower Tribe Yazma.
 I believe that this helps strengthen us as women, as sisters.
 When you see the sunflowers, you remember that you are not alone, you are part of the Sunflower Tribe!

 YOUR PURCHASE HELPS TRANSFORM OTHER WOMEN'S LIVES…